 Lo Siento!
 What It Really Means and How to Apologize in Spanish

-How many times a day do you say “sorry” or “I’m sorry”?
-Think about it: when you bump into someone on the bus, misunderstand someone, or arrive a couple of minutes late for a meeting, your first response is to say “I’m sorry.”
-This common phrase in Spanish is lo siento and it is absolutely essential to learn because of how often it’s used.
+How many times do you say “sorry” on a daily basis?
+Think about it: when you bump into someone on the bus, misunderstand someone, or arrive a couple of minutes late for a meeting, your first response is to apologize.
+This common sentiment is expressed in Spanish as lo siento and it is absolutely essential to learn because of how often it’s used.

 Understanding How to Say I’m Sorry